 YOUNG, Thomas (c.
 1805-1860) was among the first professionally trained architects to practise in Upper Canada in the early nineteenth century.
 Born in England, he served an apprenticeship with the London architect Charles H. Tatham (1772-1842) whose severe neo-classical taste appears to have had a direct influence on the style and form of many of Young's later designs.
 He also worked for Joseph Bramah & Sons, a firm of civil engineers and iron founders in London.
 Young emigrated to Canada in 1832 and settled at Toronto where he worked as an architect, artist and art teacher.
 He was recorded as operating "Mr. Young's drawing school" in an advertisement published in 1832 (Upper Canada Courier [York], 20 June 1832, 2, advert.).
 That same year, he was elected as an Honorary Member of the Toronto Mechanics' Institute (Metro Toronto Reference Library, Baldwin Room, Toronto Mechanics Institute Papers, L1, E 1, Members 1832 - 1848).
 From 1834 until 1839 he served as ornamental drawing master at Upper Canada College.
 While few records of his architectural practise survive, compared to the many drawings, surveys and journals left by John G. Howard, his arch rival, Young was, for a time, as active and as successful in soliciting work as Howard was.
-In 1835, to attract attention to his talent, he prepared four skillfully drawn and refined views of Toronto that were published as lithographs by Nathaniel Currier of New York City.
+In 1835, in order to attract attention to his talent, he prepared four refined and skillfully drawn panoramic views of Toronto that were published as lithographs by Nathaniel Currier of New York City.

 His career as an architect was also marked by a number of disappointments when many of his award-winning designs were never realized.
 In 1843 he received First Premium for his design of Brock's Monument, Queenston, but his scheme was not built.
 In 1851 he received First Prize for his remarkably virtuous proposal for Toronto University, Queen's Park, illustrated in a series of surviving drawings that convey a degree of dignity and presence rarely attained in Canadian architectural design in the nineteenth century, but regrettably this too was never realized.
 Young made one last attempt at securing a significant prize with his entry in the Parliament Building and Departmental Buildings Competition in Ottawa in 1859, but his plans were rejected in favour of those proposed by Fuller & Jones and by Stent & Laver.